justinethier/cyclone/docs/Garbage-Collector.md

 - DLG memory fragmentation could be an issue for long-running programs
 - Locking, atomics, etc
 - Improve performance?

+Cyclone's implementation generally tries to use atomic operations, but there is some locking.
+In particular, heap is protected by lock during object allocation and deallocation.
+This is one area that could probably be improved.

 quote on this? - first priority must be correctness, can address performance over time